dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 #### Authors

 Authors have a reliability, a relevance, and a list of authored contributions.
 Author gain their reliability and relevance through their contributions (either ORC or ERC).
 While ORC provide both reliability and contribution to their authors, ERC do no. Dissemination works provide relevance.
-Reliability is obtained from reviews, reproductions and replications and metareviews.
+Reliability is obtained from reviews, reproductions, replications and metareviews.
+However, producing ERC requires no reliability or relevance, while producing ORC does.
+Every time an author produces an ORC, a fixed portion (the ACR) of its relevance and reliability is committed to that ORC.
+Authors with more of these scores will contribute with more to their newly created ORC, and ORC from authors with high scores will have higher initial values.

+Once an ORC produces enough relevance and reliability through citations and related ERCs, the originally committed relevance and reliability is returned to the author.
+It is uncommitted.
+An author can only have ACR concurrent ORC with committed relevance and reliability.
+Since both metrics are computed separately, it is possible to have them commited on different ORC: An ORC may be self-relevant but still commited in reliability, and viceversa.

 Authors with no reliability or relevance (either because they just entered the system, or because they have it committed) cannot make ORCs.
 To gain reliability or relevance they can produce ERCs.
 ERCs made on ORCs related to their own work (e.g., ORCs that cite their own ORCs) provide additional relevance.